 “What does it say?”
 Maebhe asked from her bed, having woken when Kieran first burst in.
 She blinked at Íde, her angular features scrunched up in concern.
 Her blonde hair was piled atop her head, its ends sticking out in every direction; she looked about as hungover as she no doubt felt, and in any other situation, Íde might have laughed.
 Instead, she held the paper up, its headline reading: “ᴀɴ ᴀᴄᴛ ᴏғ ᴡᴀʀ? ᴡʜᴀᴛ Dᴏᴇs ᴏʀᴇᴀɴ’s ᴀᴛᴛᴀᴄᴋ ᴏɴ ɪʟʟʏᴏɴ Mᴇᴀɴ ғᴏʀ ᴛʜᴇ ᴛᴡᴏ ᴄɪᴛɪᴇs?”

 “What,” Maebhe said, voice falling flat.
 She jumped out of bed and snatched the paper from Íde’s hands.
 Out loud, she read, “Long-standing rivalries between Illyon and Orean came to a head last week when King Nochdvor of Alfheim was abducted by Orinian soldiers.
 The King’s nephew, Leandros Nochdvor, reported the event to Unity and remains in the city for reasons yet unknown.
 Mr. Nochdvor was unavailable for comment.
 You may remember Mr. Nochdvor from his father’s scandal…blah, blah…” Maebhe skimmed through the article.
-“Many believe that the kidnapping was perpetuated by Orean as an act of defiance— oh come, on!
+“Many believe that the kidnapping was perpetuated by Orean as an act of defiance— oh, come on!
 Illyon’s got all of Unity behind it.
 Why would we be so stupid—,”

 “It’s just nobodies conjecturing, Maebhe.
 Sensationalist garbage,” Íde reasoned.
 “It doesn’t mean a thing, and I’d wager none of it’s true.”

 “But it’s possible, isn’t it?”
-Maebhe asked, looking at Íde, then Kieran.
+Maebhe asked, looking first at Íde, then Kieran.
 “What if Orean really did—,”

 “We eat there, Kieran,” she said.